jeffpar/pcjs/software/pcx86/sys/dos/ibm/1.00/index.md

   - ERASE
       - Deletes the file with the specified filename from the designated drive, or deletes the file from the default drive if no drive was specified.
   - PAUSE
-      - Suspends system processing and issues the message **Strike·a key when ready...**.
+      - Suspends system processing and issues the message **Strike a key when ready...**.
   - REM
       - Displays remarks from within a batch file.
   - RENAME